hal/elemento/README.md

 - Builder like API to easily create arbitrary large element hierarchies
 - HTML templates, declarative event handling and support for [handlebar](http://handlebarsjs.com/)-like expressions
 - Support for dependency injection with [GIN](https://code.google.com/p/google-gin/)
-- Helper methods to mix and match GWT Elemental elements and GWT widgets
+- Helper methods to mix and match GWT Elemental and GWT Widgets

 Elemento is heavily inspired by [Errai UI](http://docs.jboss.org/errai/latest/errai/reference/html_single/#sid-51806600) and [AutoValue](https://github.com/google/auto/tree/master/value).
 If you are familiar with one of the libraries, you'll find similar concepts in Elemento.
 In fact most of the ideas behind HTML templates are borrowed from Errai and pretty much code from AutoValue is reused for the annotation processing part in Elemento.
 So much kudos to the authors of Errai and AutoValue!